Nasdaq vs Dow Jones

 Compare brokers to invest now

-The NASDAQ Composite is larger than the Dow Jones by a pretty substantial margin.
-The Dow Jones is only 30 stocks while the NASDAQ Composite is more than 2,500 stocks.
-The 30 stocks in the Dow Jones are large companies with a high market capitalisation, which is the value of all the shares combined.
+The Nasdaq Composite is larger than the Dow Jones by a pretty substantial margin.
+The Dow Jones is only 30 stocks while the Nasdaq Composite is more than 2,500 stocks.
+The Nasdaq 100 also contains more stocks than the Dow, 70 more to be precise (the name kind of gives it away).

-The NASDAQ Composite’s market capitalisation is likely very close to the NASDAQ stock exchange’s market cap, which is $23.46 trillion (around £18.72 trillion).
-Meanwhile, the Dow Jones has a market capitalisation of $10.35 trillion (about £8.25 trillion).
-When you consider that the Dow Jones is just 30 stocks and the NASDAQ Composite is a couple of thousand, you get a sense of how large the stocks are in the Dow Jones.
+Meanwhile, the Dow Jones has a market capitalisation of around $12 trillion (about £9 trillion).
+When you consider that the Dow Jones is just 30 stocks and the Nasdaq Composite contains thousands, you get a sense of how large the stocks are in the Dow Jones.

-The Dow Jones only gives you access to 30 big players on US exchanges while the NASDAQ Composite gets you access to those and a range of smaller companies.
-This can be riskier but might have the opportunity for more growth.
+The Dow Jones only gives you access to 30 big players on US exchanges while the Nasdaq Composite gets you access to a wider range of companies, including smaller stocks.

-The NASDAQ Composite has a lot of technology stocks, with this sector taking up half of the exchange.
+The Nasdaq Composite has a lot of technology stocks, with this sector taking up half of the index.
 It’s quite spread out across other sectors as well, but this is a key one.
-Technology is the largest sector in the Dow Jones, with 20% of holdings in the sector.
+Technology is also the largest sector in the Dow Jones, with around 20% of holdings coming from the information technology sector.

-Platforms where you can invest in the NASDAQ and the Dow Jones
+Platforms where you can invest in the Nasdaq Composite and the Dow Jones

-These trading apps allow you to invest in companies within the indices directly or to invest in funds/ETFs.
+These trading apps allow you to invest in companies within the indices directly or to invest in a fund or ETF that copies one of the indices.

 Best for 0% commission stocks